onkelbeh/HomeAssistantRepository/README.md

 * opencv-python-headless-4.3.0.36
 * pyuptimerobot-0.0.5 (unmaintained, could not find a valid source)

 In some cases I added small patches to the Ebuilds, some packages have versions pinned without any reason.
-For me its OK, if the packages compile and complete *all* their own tests in the sandbox.
+Mostly, I copy hard pinnings without questioning, in very problematic cases I open a ticket at the problem's origin.
+For me its OK, if the packages compile and complete their own tests in the sandbox.
 Please let me know if you encounter problems.
 I will continuously expand my tests and do more cleanups.
 I am continuously filing pull requests to reduce the amount of needed patches.
 Most of them are caused by missing files in SDIST archives and/or having wrong package exclude masks in `setup.py`.

 ## Why I don't (want to) use a virtual environment for Home Assistant
 On Gentoo, we have a very powerful package manager.
 So I (now) try to put everything Home Assistant uses into Ebuilds.